nonokangwei/gcpwtrace/README.md

 Step 1: Get Wtrace Access

-Step 2: Using the collectagentinfosavefile.py to save the agent information as a .CSV file, then load the file to BG Table as a Dimension Table, which will refer by following setp.
+Step 2: Using the collect_agent_info.py to save the agent information to BG Table as a Dimension Table, which will refer by following setp.

 Step 3: Edit config.ini for credentials and BQ tables